-Courtney Bryant joined VPP as Regional Director of Operations to provide direct support to our partner hospitals.
+Courtney Bryant provides direct support to our partner hospitals.
 She focuses on training and developing our regional managers, ensuring a smooth transition during the partnership and acquisition process, helping the hospitals maintain a positive culture, and partnering with finance to deliver high quality cost-effective care to our patients.

 Courtney is uniquely qualified for her role as she is a licensed Occupational Therapist with 13 years of experience in health care.
 During this time, Courtney spent seven years in management, operating at each level of operational infrastructure, including two in practice management, five in multi-site regional management, and 18 months as a Regional Director for a rapidly growing post-acute healthcare network.

 She received her bachelor’s degree as well as her master’s from the University of Scranton.
 When she’s not working with our hospitals, Courtney loves to spend time with her six-year-old son, Tyson, four-year-old daughter, Genevieve, husband, Todd, and black lab, Miles.
 She is also obsessed with making homemade bread and has been nursing her own sourdough starter for the past two years!

 Becky Hubbard focuses on training and developing our regional managers, ensuring a smooth transition during the partnerships and acquisition process, helping the hospitals maintain a positive culture, and partnering with finance to deliver high quality, cost-effective care to our patients.